-- Making it easier to spot your belongings.
-Not only do colourful luggage straps make it quicker to identify your luggage in airports, but it also makes it less likely that a fellow passenger will mistake your bags for their own.
+- Making it easier to spot your belongings: Not only do colourful luggage straps make it quicker to identify your luggage in airports, but they also make it less likely that a fellow passenger will mistake your bags for their own.

 How to use luggage straps